samaronybarros/data-structures/README.md

 ###### Description

-Removes the first element found on the Linked List.
+Removes the first element found in the Linked List.

 ##### removeAllElementsFromList